ghaffaria/Mattermost-Read-Receipts/README.md

 # Mattermost Read Receipts Plugin

-This plugin adds read receipts functionality to Mattermost, allowing users to see who has read their messages.
-It includes both server-side and webapp components.
+This plugin adds WhatsApp/Telegram-style read receipts functionality to Mattermost, allowing users to see who has read their messages.
+It includes both server-side and webapp components with real-time visibility tracking.

 ## Features

+- Real-time visibility tracking of messages
+- Precise read receipt detection (2-second visibility threshold)
-- Tracks message read events and stores them in the database.
+- Database persistence of read events
+- WebSocket-based real-time updates
-- Displays read receipts next to messages in the Mattermost webapp.
+- Displays read receipts next to messages in the Mattermost webapp
+- Debug endpoints for troubleshooting
-- Configurable via the System Console.
+- Configurable via the System Console

 ## Prerequisites